 # Supabase OTP

 This guide explains how to configure Supabase OTP (one-time password) authentication with the [Serverless API Gateway](/getting-started/introduction.md).
-It covers email OTP, phone OTP, magic link behavior, the `signInWithOtp` method, environment variables, email templates, and troubleshooting.
+It covers email OTP, phone OTP, `signInWithOtp`, magic link vs OTP behavior, environment variables, email templates, and troubleshooting.

 If you are new to Serverless API Gateway, see the [Introduction](/getting-started/introduction.md) and the [Supabase Passwordless Quickstart](/reader-guides/quickstart-first-proxy/quickstart-supabase-passwordless.md) for a step-by-step walkthrough.